A Kenyan girl and boy smiling

 Together, we can make a difference

 Thanks to your donations, we’ve impacted the lives of over 200 million vulnerable children by tackling the root causes of poverty.
 If you want to join us to celebrate World Children's Day, there are a range of ways you can support our children’s charity.
-Whether you choose to donate or sponsor a child, you’ll be helping us create a long-lasting impact on children's lives.
+Whether you choose to sponsor a child or donate, you’ll be helping us create a long-lasting impact on children's lives.

 Discover more about how you can support our work and help the most vulnerable children reach their full potential.